 What Is Wankel Engine? | How does a Rotary Engine work?

 Engines are most commonly used all over the world.
 They have become an important part of all vehicles.
 There are different types of engines according to the need of different applications.
 The Wankel engine is one of the most famous types of internal combustion engines.
-In the previous article, we discussed different types of Internal Combustion engines (ICE).
-In this article, we will mainly be discussed to Wankel engine.
+It uses a rotary rotor to generate power.
+This article properly describes the Wankel engine working, types, parts, and applications.

 What is a Wankel Engine?

-A Wankel engine is a type of IC rotary engine that uses the rotary motion of a triangular rotor mounted in an elliptical chamber to transform the thermal energy into rotary motion without using the traditional reciprocating piston.
+A Wankel engine is a type of IC engine that uses the rotary motion of a triangular rotor mounted in an elliptical chamber to transform the fuel’s thermal energy into rotary motion.
 The Wankel engine is also known as a rotary engine because it has all the rotating parts.

-The Wankel rotary engine has less vibration and more even torque than the piston engine.
+The Wankel rotary engine produces less vibration and more even torque than the piston engine.

 wankel engine